Model-free Learning of Regions of Attraction via Recurrent Sets: Introduction

 \section{Introduction}

-The problem of estimating the region of attraction (ROA) of an asymptotically stable equilibrium point has a long standing history in nonlinear control and dynamical systems theory \cite{Khalil2002}.
-From a theoretical standpoint, there has been a thorough study of conditions that guarantee several topological properties of such set, e.g., connected, open, dense, smooth \cite{willard2004general}.
-From a practical standpoint, having a representation of such region allows to test the limits of controller designs, that are usually based on (possibly linear) approximations of nonlinear systems~\cite{li2020online}, and provides a mechanism for safety verification of certain operating conditions~\cite{robey2020learning} \cite{Sallab2017deep}.
+The problem of estimating the region of attraction (ROA) of an asymptotically stable equilibrium point has a long-standing history in nonlinear control and dynamical systems theory \cite{Khalil2002}.
+From a theoretical standpoint, there has been a thorough study of conditions that guarantee several topological properties of such set, e.g., being connected, open, dense, smooth \cite{willard2004general}.
+From a practical standpoint, having a representation of such region allows to test the limits of controller designs, which are usually based on (possibly linear) approximations of nonlinear systems~\cite{li2020online}, and provides a mechanism for safety verification of certain operating conditions~\cite{robey2020learning} \cite{Sallab2017deep}.
 Unfortunately, it is known that finding an analytic form of the region of attraction is difficult and in general impossible \cite[p.
 122]{Khalil2002}.
-As a result, most effort in characterizing the ROA focus on finding inner-approximations by means of invariant sets.
+As a result, most efforts in characterizing the ROA focus on finding inner approximations by means of invariant sets.